project-repo/cagebreak/README.md

 ### Reproducible Builds

 Cagebreak offers reproducible builds given the exact library versions specified in `meson.build`.
-Should the versions not match, a warning will be emitted.
+Should a version mismatch occur, a warning will be emitted.
 We have decided on this compromise to allow flexibility and security.
 In general we will adapt the versions to the packages available under archlinux at the time of release.